fommil/fpmortals/manuscript/wip.md

 `LazyEitherT`) allows us to use any type we want as the error value, providing contextual information about what went wrong.

-`EitherT` is the more performant FP equivalent of a checked exception.
+Where `\/` and `Validation` is the FP equivalent of a checked exception, `EitherT` makes it convenient to both create and ignore errors until something can be done about it.

-A> One of the slowest things on the JVM is to create an exception, due to the A> resources required to construct the stacktrace.
-It is traditional to use A> exceptions for input validation and parsing, which means anything that deviates A> from the happy path can be thousands of times slower.
-A>
-A> Some people claim that predictable exceptions are referentially transparent A> because they will occur every time.
-However, the stacktrace inside the exception A> depends on the call chain, giving a different value depending on who calls it, A> thus breaking referential transparency.
-Regardless, throwing an exception is not A> pure because it means the function is not *Total*.

 `EitherT` is a wrapper around an `F[A \/ B]`